-- What To Do Immediately After You Set Up Google Search Console
+- What To Do Immediately After You Configure Google Search Console

 - How Do I Access The Google Search Console

-- How To Use Google Search Console After Set Up
+- How To Use Google Search Console After You Configure It

-- How To Set Up Google Search Console Wrap Up
+- How To Configure Google Search Console Wrap Up

 Ideally, get set up on Google Analytics first, then adding Google Search Console is very easy.